Teacher: Mrs Day

 Wishing you a very warm welcome to Year 3 .

-Alongside our maths and literacy learning, we are finding about the Stone Age,
+Alongside our maths and literacy learning, we are exploring prehistory,

-Our science investigations are furthering our knowledge about plants
+Our science investigations are furthering our knowledge about specific parts of plants

-and in French, we are learning to count and greet people.
+while in French, we are learning number, colour and classroom instructions vocabulary.

 Ready, Respectful, Safe